leonbeier/LiteX/README.md

 #### Windows:
 2. Find the Python user site using ```python -m site``` and copy the path after ```USER_SITE: ```
 3. Execute ```python setup.py install --prefix=[your path]Python38\\site-packages``` in the folder with the repository
-4. Try the CR00010 SoC design using
+4. Try the CR00010 SoC design using (you maybe have to edit the file depending on your hardware configuration)
 ```
 cd litex_boards\partner\targets
 python cr00010.py